Prison-Fellowship-Development/OctoberCMS-CognitoForRainLabUsers-plugin/README.md

 ```
 9. Add the "Login", "RequestPasswordReset", and "ResetPassword" components to the front-end pages that you wish to add the forms to.
 10. Update the `routing configuration` section in `/config/cognito.php` to include the URLs of the pages which the components were added.
-11. Test the registration functionality by creating a user via the RainLab User plugin with the option "Allow Front-end Login" checked and ensure they're also created in the AWS Cognito account.
 12. Test the login functionality by using the login form added to a page in step 9.
 Also test the reset password process.

 ## Tips